Pestle and Swot Analysis of Volkswagen AG 2016-2017

 The increasing public demand for electric vehicles, car sharing services and the continued development of self-driving vehicles has created a growth opportunity for Volkswagen and other car makers who can innovate and dominate this trend (Silver 2017; Scarpinelli 2017).

 The good thing is VW is very aware of the environmental sustainability of the shift from car ownership to “mobility as a service” where preference is towards car sharing (McGee 2018b).
 This is why Volkswagen has announced it will also launch its own “zero-emission” car-sharing service known as WE in 2019.
 With emphasis on sustainable mobility, WE represents VWs attempt at circumventing the threat posed by car-sharing and ride-hailing services which are predicted to replace individual car ownership by as early as 2025 (Silver 2017; McGee 2018b).

-- Poor corporate governance and internal culture: VW has been criticized for allowing poor governance and an unethical corporate culture to thrive, factors that contributed to the worst scandal in Volkswagen’s corporate history
+VW has been criticized for allowing poor governance and an unethical corporate culture to thrive, factors that contributed to the worst scandal in Volkswagen’s corporate history.

 Also, the analysis shows a wide range of issues that VW will have to deal with for example the threat of 20% tariffs on EU car imports to the US, as well as the rise of vehicle sharing and ride hailing services.

 While these are predicted to slow down demand for car ownership, there are opportunities for Volkswagen and other innovative automakers as well.
 This is demonstrated by the fact that VW is also investing heavily in the shift from car ownership to “mobility as a service” with its own “zero-emission” car-sharing service known as WE to be launched in 2019.
 WE represents Volkswagen’s attempt at jumping on the new opportunities being pioneered by car-sharing and ride-hailing services which are predicted to replace individual car ownership by as early as 2025.